- Download our Moving to Paris Guide (PDF)

 Choosing an area in Paris is one of the most difficult parts of an expat's housing search.
 This can be a stressful process, but those who are persistent will find that there are plenty of options available to suit nearly every taste and budget.

 Paris is made up of 20 neighbourhoods or arrondissements that spiral out in a snail-shell pattern from the Île de la Cité, the city’s historic centre.
 Parisians routinely refer to the arrondissement numbers, so expats should familiarise themselves with these.

 Before spending time searching for accommodation in Paris, it’s important that expats consider exactly what they want from their Parisian neighbourhood, as the housing available in each arrondissement can differ tremendously.

 City living in Paris

 Young professionals or expats who move to Paris for a short period often choose to make the most of their time in the city by finding accommodation in central areas.
 The advantage of living close to the city centre is that one can be close to major attractions and entertainment venues and also avoid a long commute to work.
 The downside of living in these sought-after parts is that accommodation is rather costly, small and not always easy to find.
-These are some of the popular neighbourhoods for expats.
+These are some of the most popular neighbourhoods for expats.

 Paris Islands: Île de la Cité and Île Saint-Louis (1st and 4th arrondissements)